 How to Build a Window Box

-Window boxes add charm and a splash of color to a home's exterior, and they can really boost your curb appeal.
-This simple woodworking project is ideal for a novice DIYer and can be completed in a day.
+Window boxes add charm and a splash of color to a home's exterior.
+This project is ideal for a novice DIYer and can be completed in a day.

 - electric drill